alhajee/ckan/doc/maintaining/configuration.rst

   option.set_validators("not_missing boolean_validator")

 ``set_validators`` accepts a string with the names of validators that must be applied to the config option.
-These validators need to registered in CKAN core or in your own extension using the :py:class:`~ckan.plugins.interfaces.IValidators` interface.
+These validators need to registered in FMLD core or in your own extension using the :py:class:`~ckan.plugins.interfaces.IValidators` interface.

 .. note:: Declared default values are also passed to validators.
 In addition,